Skip to main content

 PhD Student, Johns Hopkins University

 Previously, I completed an MMath and BA Hons degree in Mathematics at the University of Cambridge where I was mentored by Benedikt Löwe and Orsola Rath Spivack.
-During my master’s studies, I focused on Statistics and completed an essay on Topological Data Analysis, advised by John Aston and Jacob Rasmussen.
+During my master’s studies, I focused on statistics and completed an essay on Topological Data Analysis, advised by John Aston and Jacob Rasmussen.